uktrade/data-hub-api/README.md

     ```shell
     ./manage.py migrate
-    ./manage.py init_es
+    ./manage.py migrate_es

     ./manage.py loadinitialmetadata
     ./manage.py createinitialrevisions
     ```

-12. Optionally, you can load some test data and update Elasticsearch:
+12. Optionally, you can load some test data:

     ```shell
     ./manage.py loaddata fixtures/test_data.yaml

-    ./manage.py sync_es --foreground
     ```

+    Note that this will queue Celery tasks to index the created records in Elasticsearch, and hence the loaded records won‘t be returned by search endpoints until Celery is started and the queued tasks have run.

 13. Create a superuser: